MarioCodes/java11-quick-guide/README.md

 It stands for Java Shell.
 It's used to easily execute and test any Java construction like a class, interface, enum, etc.

 ### Factory Methods for Inmutable Collections (List, Map, Set & Map.Entry)
-_(I'll use Lists as an example in this file, but this is valid for Maps or Sets too)_
+_(I'll use Lists as an example in this file, but this is valid for Maps and Sets too)_

 Until Java8 we could use `Collections.unmodifiableList()` to achieve this, but this is really verbose.
 Now we can do the same with
 ```